-We’ve heard your feedback about some of the unsuccessful attempts to use Reset this PC and we’ve been working on new features to make this process more reliable and faster.
+We’ve heard your feedback about some of the unsuccessful attempts to use Reset this PC, and we’ve been working on new features to make this process more reliable and faster.
 This feature was first available in Windows 10 Insider Preview Build 18970.

 Windows recovery over the years

-The next major improvement came with Windows 10 and “imageless” recovery.
-This is done by constructing a new copy of Windows from the existing installation.
-Because this approach doesn’t use a recovery image it saves storage space on the disk and preserves the latest security updates.
+The next major improvement came with Windows 10 and imageless recovery, which is done by constructing a new copy of Windows from the existing installation.
+Because this approach doesn’t use a recovery image, it saves storage space on the disk and preserves the latest security updates.
 The trade-off of this approach is it can take more than 45 minutes and cannot always repair Windows if the installation is in a really bad state or is too corrupted.
-That is where this latest cloud download option in Reset this PC can help.
+This is where the latest cloud download option in Reset this PC can help.

 How to use this feature

-- Select the Start button, then select Settings > Update & Security > Recovery
+- Select the Start button, then select Settings > Update & Security > Recovery.

-After selecting Keep my files or Remove everything you will see Cloud download or Local reinstall.
+After selecting Keep my files or Remove everything, you will see Cloud download or Local reinstall.
 The Cloud download option will connect to Windows Update over your current network connection.

 How this all works

-- Boot to Windows RE.
+- Boots to Windows RE.

-- Apply image from the downloaded payload.
+- Applies image from the downloaded payload.

-- Gather drivers from the previous OS.
+- Gathers drivers from the previous OS.

-- Delete downloaded payload.
+- Deletes downloaded payload.

-- Reboot into the new OS.
+- Reboots into the new OS.

-- Apply drivers to the new OS.
+- Applies drivers to the new OS.

-- Reboot to the Out-Of-Box-Experience (OOBE).
+- Reboots to the Out-Of-Box-Experience (OOBE).

 What you can do if you can’t boot into Windows

 - Select Troubleshoot > Reset this PC, then select Keep my files or Remove everything, if you have a wired internet connection, you can then select Cloud download.
 (Connecting over wireless networking in Windows RE may be available depending on drivers loaded by the PC manufacturer.)